Torsion-Driven Nonlinearity in Spinless Quantum Mechanics: introduction

 One promising extension is the metric-affine gravity theory, which treats the connection as an independent field, introducing additional degrees of freedom: torsion and nonmetricity.
 Torsion accounts for the noncommutativity of parallel transport in spacetime, while nonmetricity quantifies the extent to which the connection fails to preserve metric compatibility.
 This type of theory addresses the limitations of GR in explaining phenomena like dark matter and dark energy \cite{Belyaev16,delaCruzDombriz21,Kirsch23,vandeVenn22}, offering a broader framework to explore gravitational effects at both classical and quantum scales \cite{BeltranJimenez19,Percacci20}.
 Torsion has predominantly been studied in the context of spin interactions in particle physics, where it naturally arises in the Dirac equation \cite{Hehl2, Hehl1, BAUERLE83, Sabbata94, SHAPIRO02, Poplawski10,vandeVenn24}, yet its role in quantum fluctuations within spinless systems remains {\it terra incognita}.

-In this letter, we demonstrate that torsion influences quantum mechanics even in the absence of spin, suggesting a previously overlooked connection between spatial geometry and quantum fluctuations.
-To establish this, we generalize the stochastic variational method (SVM) \cite{NELSON, YASUE81, ZAMBRINI, Matos20, Kuipers} to account for systems with torsion.
-SVM models particle trajectories as Brownian motion, deriving quantum dynamics from a variational principle applied to stochastic actions.
+In this paper, we demonstrate that torsion influences quantum mechanics even in the absence of spin, suggesting a previously overlooked connection between spatial geometry and quantum fluctuations.
+To establish this, we extend the stochastic variational method (SVM) \cite{NELSON, YASUE81, ZAMBRINI, Matos20, Kuipers} to spaces with torsion.
+This framework is particularly well-suited for our investigation, as it provides a physically intuitive picture of quantization.
+In SVM, quantum effects are not postulated abstractly but are seen as emerging directly from the stochastic, Brownian motion-like trajectories of particles.
 For instance, the Schr\"{o}dinger equation emerges naturally when SVM is applied to the classical Newtonian action, with position-momentum uncertainty stemming from the inherent non-differentiability of particle trajectories \cite{KOIDE20181472,GAZEAU20,Koide_2022_JSTAT}.
 Unlike canonical quantization, which is limited to variables with unbounded spectra, such as Cartesian coordinates, SVM accommodates generalized coordinates like angular variables \cite{GAZEAU20,KOIDE20192713,Koide_2020}.
-In our approach, even without intrinsic spin, the torsion-encoded space(time) geometry alters the stochastic fluctuations that drive quantum behavior by changing the noise term in Brownian motion \footnote{ Motivated by similar considerations, Rapoport investigated the effect of torsion on the Schr\"{o}dinger equation but did not fully determine its consequences \cite{rapoport}}.
+This unique feature allows us to study the central question of this paper: how a geometric property like torsion, which does not appear in the classical Lagrangian, can nevertheless alter quantum dynamics by directly influencing the nature of the underlying stochastic fluctuations.

+This paper is organized as follows.
+In Sec. \ref{sec:torsion}, we develop the mathematical framework to describe a curved space with torsion.
+In Sec. \ref{sec:svm}, we extend SVM to be applicable in this geometric setting.
+In Sec. \ref{sec:nonlinearSCH}, we apply this extended SVM to a non-relativistic particle to derive its quantum dynamics.
+Finally, in Sec. \ref{sec:conclusion}, we present concluding remarks.